 - Guide you through the right foods for your ‘type’

 - Reduce inflammation and cleanse your liver with gentle and tasty foods to satisfy your pitta hunger

-- Reduce Acidity in your body but teaching you how certain foods aggrevate your dosha
+- Reduce acidity in your body by showing you how certain foods aggrevate your dosha

 ?
 Can you relate to a lot of what I have described.
 Perhaps there are a few variables but sounds like you ?